thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 analysis, and displays the answer as a visualization, in either PNG or CSV (table) format.

-As we demonstrate in the following examples, you can chain R analyses together by running another R script on the answer to a previous script.
+As shown in the examples below, you can chain R analyses together by running another R script on the answer to a previous script.

 ## Write a custom script